Irritant Conjunctivitis Causes and Conjunctivitis Symptoms

 - Rubella and rubella (measles) – these viral rash diseases can cause conjunctivitis, which is generally accompanied by a rash, fever, and cough.

 When it comes to conjunctivitis, it’s sometimes necessary to seek medical help (pink eye).
 This isn’t always required, though.
 Cold compresses and artificial tears, which may be purchased over the counter without a prescription, can help reduce some of the irritation and dryness produced by conjunctivitis.
 You should also refrain from wearing contact lenses until your eye doctor advises it’s safe to do so.
-If you didn’t need to see a doctor, don’t put your contacts in until you’re no longer experiencing pink eye symptoms.
+If you didn’t need to see a doctor, don’t put your contacts in until you’re no longer experiencing pink eye or conjunctivitis symptoms.

 When Should You Seek Medical Help?